 Unjust enrichment frequently appears as an affirmative defense in debt collection lawsuits.
 For example, debtor may argue that it unjustly enriches the creditor to charge the full amount of an agreement if they only performed a portion of the work or performed substandard work.

 Quantum meruit is a concept similar to unjust enrichment but on the other side of equation.
-While unjust enrichment corrects the inequity of benefiting someone without payment, quantum meruit allows the person who performed the work to recover the reasonable value of services rendered.
+Unjust enrichment corrects the inequity of benefiting someone without payment.
+Quantum meruit allows the person who performed the work to recover the reasonable value of services rendered.

 Fraud is occasionally raised in debt collection lawsuits.
 Instead of fraud, debt collection claims are typically based on breach of contract, unjust enrichment, account stated, and quantum meruit.
 Fraud is harder to prove, does not allow for attorney’s fees, almost never applies, and has a shorter statute of limitations of only three years.